femboyfin/dbdideas/survivor_perks.md

 ## [Corrective Action](<https://deadbydaylight.wiki.gg/wiki/Corrective_Action>) 📉 🗑️

-- Reveal the aura of the Survivor(s) who consumed a token until they finish their interaction.
+- Reveal the aura of the Survivor(s) who consumed a token until they finish their interaction
   - Increases the strength of the Aura reveal providing more info on who is doing what passively.
 - Removed token limit
   - Allows the user to store a large buffer of skill check improvement tokens that can be used even in a situation where they're left on hook.